Frequently asked questions

 - Their ability to repay a mortgage through an affordable payment plan.

-As part of their willingness to partner, Habitat’s homebuyers invest hundreds of hours of their own labor, called sweat equity, working alongside volunteers and other Habitat homeowners.
+Habitat’s homebuyers invest hundreds of hours of their own labor, called sweat equity, working alongside volunteers and other Habitat homeowners, in addition to paying an affordable mortgage and receiving financial education.

 Habitat for Humanity follows a nondiscriminatory policy of family selection.
 Neither race nor religion is a factor in choosing Habitat’s homeowners.